Background

 Dr Van der Brempt: “Children suffer because of dust mite allergy just as much as adults.
 They can have difficulties in school, develop sleep disorders, perform poorly in sports, have lower self-esteem, and much more.
 It’s also important to note here that while parents and children may suffer from the same allergies, their symptoms can be entirely different.
 So, if you’re on the lookout for familiar symptoms in your child, you may overlook their allergy entirely.
 The best course of action is to get tested and to take a structured approach to avoiding exposure.”

 In search of a safe, effective, chemical-free way to remove dust mites from your home and alleviate your or your child’s allergy symptoms?
 Learn more about how ExAller® works.
-We also offer an accurate dust mite allergy self-test that you can take at home.

 Interview Dr. Van der Brempt

-Written on October 21 2020
+October 21, 2020

 Interview Dr. Van der Brempt